colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

     patya
     maegae

 A more difficult problem is generating *full* names.
-Here are some samples drawn from a model trained on the full names of 1.5m actors from the [IMDB dataset](http://www.imdb.com/interfaces) (more [here](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/actors_unique.txt)):
+Here are some samples drawn from a model trained on the full names of 1.5m actors from IMDB (more [here](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/actors_unique.txt)): <!-- link to word lists or just the app? or both? -->

     omar vole
     r.j. pen